AlessandroFormaggioni/Transcriptomic_Uni_project/Pipeline.md

 ```
 Different softwares and statics allow the evaluation of the transcriptome:
 * BUSCO is a software that aligns the transcripts to a databases of genes, the aim is to check if in the transcriptome there are a set of core genes that are usually present in all transcriptomes.
 The percentage of core genes detected in the transcriptome can be considered a percentage of completeness of the transcriptome.
-We performed different analysis on BUSCO, in order to see whether a different pipeline or databse could affect the result:
+We performed different analysis on BUSCO, in order to see whether a different pipeline or database could affect the result:

 | Pipeline | Database | Completness |
 | -------- | -------- | ----------- |